 Our principal source of cash flow is related to the operation of our office properties.
 In addition, we have recycled capital through the sale of some of our properties and raised proceeds from secured and unsecured borrowings.
-Boston Properties, Inc. issued 5,700,000 shares of its common stock in a public offering in March 2004 and contributed the net proceeds of \$291.1 million to us in exchange for an equivalent number of common units.
+We also issued 5,700,000 shares of our common stock in a public offering in March 2004.
 The average term of our tenant leases is approximately 7.5 years as of June 30, 2005 calculated on a weighted average, based on net rentable square feet with occupancy rates historically in the range of 92% to 98%.
-Our properties provide a relatively consistent stream of cash flow that provides us with resources to pay operating expenses, debt service and fund quarterly distribution payment requirements.
+Our properties provide a relatively consistent stream of cash flow that provides us with resources to pay operating expenses, debt service and fund quarterly dividend and distribution payment requirements.